pret/pokered/FEATURES.md

 ![diamond mine](/screenshots/diamond_mine.png?raw=true)

 - After helping the prospector, you can find him at his house in Celadon.
 If you talk to him there after obtaining HM02, he will teach you how to use DIG to go between towns similar to the way you do with FLY.
+(Unlike FLY, DIG cannot be used while surfing, or on a dock above water.)

 ![prospectors house](/screenshots/prospector's_house.png?raw=true)